qpdf/qpdf/manual/design.rst

 ----------------

-Support for streams is implemented through the ``Pipeline`` interface which was designed for this package.
+Support for streams is implemented through the ``Pipeline`` interface which was designed for this library.

 When reading streams, create a series of ``Pipeline`` objects.
 The ``Pipeline`` abstract base requires implementation ``write()`` and